-P.I.
-105-200, the Child Support Performance and Incentive Act of 1998, provides penalties for failure to meet data processing requirements, reforms incentive payments, and provides penalties for violating inter-jurisdictional adoption requirements.
-Incentive payments are based on paternity establishment, order establishment, current support collected, cases paying past due support, and cost effectiveness and on a percentage of collections.
-Incentive payments must be reinvested in the state's child support program.
+PL 105-200, the Child Support Performance and Incentive Act of 1998, provided penalties for failure to meet data processing requirements, reformed incentive payments, and provided penalties for violating inter-jurisdictional adoption requirements.
+Incentive payments were based on paternity establishment, order establishment, current support collected, cases paying past due support, and cost effectiveness and on a percentage of collections.
+Incentive payments had to be reinvested in the state's child support program.

-Public Law 105-187, the Deadbeat Parents Punishment Act of 1998, establishes felony violations for the willful failure to pay legal child support obligations in interstate cases.
+PL 105-187, the Deadbeat Parents Punishment Act of 1998, established felony violations for the willful failure to pay legal child support obligations in interstate cases.

-1997 P.L.
-105-33, the Balanced Budget Act of 1997, made a number of amendments to the Social Security Act, including creating the Children's Health Insurance Program in Title XXI to help provide medical coverage to children of working poor families, who are not eligible for private health insurance and who are earning too much to receive Medicaid.
+1997 PL 105-33, the Balanced Budget Act of 1997, made a number of amendments to the Social Security Act, including creating the Children's Health Insurance Program in Title XXI to help provide medical coverage to children of working poor families, who are not eligible for private health insurance and who are earning too much to receive Medicaid.
 The Balanced Budget Act also amended section 454 of the Social Security Act regarding cooperation/good cause, and the FPLS language in section 453 to clarify the authority permitting certain re-disclosures of wage and claim information.
-Also, this Act authorized, for the first time, the direct funding of Tribal support programs, with Congress giving OCSE greater flexibility in providing direct funding for such programs and requiring OCSE to promulgate regulations before issuing grants directly to Tribes.
+Also, this Act authorized for the first time the direct funding of Tribal support programs, with Congress giving OCSE greater flexibility in providing direct funding for such programs and requiring OCSE to promulgate regulations before issuing grants directly to Tribes.

-P.L.
-105-34, the Taxpayer Relief Act of 1997, amended the Social Security Act by requiring, beginning October 1, 1999, that the Federal Case Registry of Child Support Orders include the names and Social Security Numbers of children on whose behalf child support is owed, and that such information also be included in State case registries.
+PL 105-34, the Taxpayer Relief Act of 1997, amended the Social Security Act by requiring, beginning October 1, 1999, that the Federal Case Registry of Child Support Orders include the names and Social Security Numbers of children on whose behalf child support is owed, and that such information also be included in State case registries.
 Furthermore, the Secretary of the Treasury shall have access to the Federal Case Registry of Child Support Orders for the purpose of administering the tax provisions that grant tax benefits based on support or residence of a child.

-P.L.
-105-89, the Adoption and Safe Families Act of 1997, made the Federal Parent Locator Service available to child welfare services for enforcement of custody and support orders.
+PL 105-89, the Adoption and Safe Families Act of 1997, made the Federal Parent Locator Service available to child welfare services for enforcement of custody and support orders.

-- 1996 Title III of the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996 (Public Law 104-193) abolished Aid to Families with Dependent Children (AFDC) and established Temporary Assistance for Needy Families (TANF).
-Each state must operate a Title IV-D child support program to be eligible for TANF funds.
-States had to comply with numerous changes in child support services. - 1995 Public Law 104-35 extends the deadline two years for states to have an automated data processing and information retrieval system.
-The 90 percent match was not extended.
+1996 Title III of the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA) of 1996 (PL 104-193) abolished Aid to Families with Dependent Children (AFDC) and established

+Temporary Assistance for Needy Families (TANF).
+Each state was required to operate a Title IV-D child support program to be eligible for TANF funds.
+States had to comply with numerous changes in child support services.

-1994 Public Law 103-432, the Social Security Act Amendments of 1994, requires states to periodically report debtor parents to consumer reporting agencies.
+- 1995 PL 104-35 extended the deadline two years for states to have an automated data processing and information retrieval system.
+The 90 percent match was not extended. - 1994 PL 103-432, the Social Security Act Amendments of 1994, required states to periodically report debtor parents to consumer reporting agencies.

-Public Law 103-403, the Small Business Administration Amendments of 1994, renders delinquent child support payers ineligible for small business loans.
+PL 103-403, the Small Business Administration Amendments of 1994, rendered delinquent child support payers ineligible for small business loans.

-Public Law 103-394, the Bankruptcy Reform Act of 1994, does not stay a paternity, child support or alimony proceeding.
-Child support and alimony are made priority claims.
+PL 103-394, the Bankruptcy Reform Act of 1994, did not stay a paternity, child support or alimony proceeding.
+Child support and alimony were made priority claims.

-Public Law 103-383, the Full Faith and Credit for Child Support Orders Act, requires states to enforce other states administrative and court orders.
+PL 103-383, the Full Faith and Credit for Child Support Orders Act, required states to enforce other states administrative and court orders.